oracle/weblogic-image-tool/documentation/site/content/userguide/tools/multiplatform-build.md

 ---
-title: "Multi-Platform Build"
+title: "Cross-Platform and Multi-Platforms Build"
 date: 2025-01-11
 draft: false
 weight: 1
-description: "Experimental Support for building multi-platform images.."
+description: "Experimental Support for building cross-platform and multi-platforms images."
 ---

-This version supports experimental building multi-platform images using Docker in a single `create` command.
-Using `podman` is problematic and we do not recommend using it.
-You can however, always create separate images and manually create manifest to build a multi-platform images.
+This version supports experimental building multi-platform images using `Docker` or `Podman` in a single `create` command.
+We have encountered any cross-platform or multi-platforms build may hang during build.
+You can always create separate images and manually create manifest to build a multi-platform images.

 ## Prerequisite:

-When building multi-platform images, the `docker` command depends on QEMU emulation setup in the build environment.
+When building cross or multi-platform images, the `docker` or `podman` command depends on QEMU emulation setup in the build environment.
 In a Linux environment, you can add QEMU support depending on your distribution and releases.
 You will also need to setup the `bin-fmt` support in the container environment.
 Note: If you reboot, reset or purge the build system, you will need to setup again before building cross platform images.
 For `podman` the equivalent command is `sudo podman` instead of